Acupuncture effective on many points

 Posted on 03/12/2019 in Current Affairs

 Have you ever suffered from heartburn?
-An idiotic name perhaps but probably recognizable.
+An idiotic name perhaps, but probably recognizable.
 People who experience heartburn after a meal will certainly recognize it.
-Funny that the Chinese names for diseases are so picturesque.
-For example, people who have a hangover in China have fog in their head.
-They can no longer think clearly due to the alcohol from the day before and move slowly, as if they are groping their way through a dense fog.
-The term heartburn, symbolizing burning stomach acid, is just as recognizable.
+Funny how the Chinese names for diseases are so picturesque.
+For example, in China, people with a hangover have fog in their head.
+Due to the alcohol from the day before, they can no longer think clearly and move slowly, as if they are groping their way through dense fog.
+The term heartburn, symbolizing acid reflux, is just as recognizable.

 Nutrition

-You probably already know that it is wise to drink less coffee and eat less fat or spicy food when you have heartburn.
+You probably already know that it's wise to drink less coffee and eat less fat or spicy food when dealing with heartburn.
 In China, all of this is considered yang food and yang promotes fire.
-However, there are more foods that strengthen stomach acid.
+However, there are still more foods that strengthen stomach acid.

-You should also avoid the following products: fresh ginger, garlic, cinnamon, pepper, anise, dill, dates, leeks, onions, ham, chicken, and fatty fish species such as mackerel.
+So, you'd better avoid the following products: fresh ginger, garlic, cinnamon, pepper, anise, dill, dates, leek, onion, ham, chicken, and fatty fish varieties, such as mackerel.

 To ensure that your stomach is less likely to be upset, it is wise to massage a few acupuncture points every day.
-These points may be massaged for two minutes daily.
+These points can be massaged for two minutes daily.

 Spleen 2